 Have you dreamed of making your side hustle idea a reality?

-Here are some quick tips of things you need to do when launching a startup company:
+Here are five quick tips of things you need to do when launching a startup company:

 Just because you have a good idea, doesn’t necessarily mean it’ll be a success.